divinity-m/Crescendo/dev_logs.md

 <br>

 # Day 8 - Monday | At home work #
-It took a few hours, but after using the website above as a template, filtering out the css-logic I couldn't make sense of, then mixing in javascript into the styling, I made a functional and decent looking slider for the audio element.
+After using the website above as a template, filtering out the css-logic I couldn't make sense of, then mixing in javascript, I made a functional and decent looking slider for the audio element.
-I also wanted to put numbers on both sides of the slider to show the current time into the song and the total time of the song.
-Completing this didn't nearly as long as it did for the slider the slider, but I still had to do a bit of research because I didn't know how to convert seconds into a HH:MM:SS format.
+I also tried to put numbers on both sides of the slider to show the duration of a song, and the time passed.
+This wasn't necessarily hard to get working, but I still had to do a bit of research because I didn't know how to convert seconds into a HH:MM:SS format.

 I started working on 4 new buttons: shuffle, previous song, next song, and loop.
 Can't have a music player without them.
 I also decided to make all of their icons .svg files instead of the typical .png which I've been using this entire project.
 I only did this because I recently remembered that .svg files scale with the screen, otherwise, I would've made every other one of my images a .svg.